-Systemic public policy efforts.
 We seek significant changes in education policies that support the next generation of equitable education in both states, including commitments to education funding allocated more intentionally to those most in need of additional resources.
 We seek to serve as a thought leader, focusing the attention of policymakers and other influencers on solutions that provide the most leverage in getting students on track for college attendance and attainment.
-This includes leveraging our investments that can serve as a proof of concept and catalyst for change to make systemic policy change, and the strategic use of the Decision Center for Educational Excellence in Arizona and soon in Florida.
+This includes leveraging our investments to serve as proof of concept and a catalyst for policy changes, as well as the strategic use of ASU Helios Decision Center for Educational Excellence.

 Helios Education Foundation's Community Investments are directed by the following guidelines and criteria: